Mahir-CSE-VU/CSS/README.md

 text-transform:  ; (capitalize,upercase,lowercse etc)

 line-height: ;     use for incrise or dicrise gape of two line

+font-size: ;
+font-family: monospace;

+font add  = google fonts  than copy font link and pest it head than copy font-family pest it css

 ```